tiffanyttran/personalwebsite/readme.txt

 - Multiple pages, with appropriate navigation between them using tabs
 - Modifying padding and margins to indent content and enhance readability
 - Modifying link and text color to be visually appealing
-- Creating a table with multiple columns and rows which can be read via a screen reader
+- Creating a table with multiple columns and rows
 - Creating a more complex page layout, including a navigation bar
+- Embedding a webpage

 *** 3. How long it took you to complete the assignment *** It took me a few weeks to create the majority of the website as I had to self learn html and css a few months back.
 It took me about three days to adjust the portfolio and solve all the errors that were revealed through the validity and accessibility checkers.
-Bad value 100% for attribute width on element iframe: Expected a digit but saw % instead Because width attributes does not use % it uses digits like width='100', means 100px. if you want to apply 100% width on image, use CSS
-Oct 5, 2022
-The frameborder attribute on the iframe element is obsolete - Google Search Oct 5, 2022
-CSS: top: only 0 can be a unit.
-You must put a unit after your number Oct 5, 2022
-Element h3 not allowed as child of element ul in this context.
+The CSS and accessibility checker passed without needing code adjustments.
+I bumped into about twenty errors when using the html checker.
+Many of the errors were associated with my code for my dashed list on my resume page.
+I had to rewrite the code since it showed me issues with "Element h3 not allowed as child of element ul in this context".
+After fixing the list issues, I had resolved a majority of the errors and were left with some quick adjustments.
+When using iframe, I styled it directly in the index file.
+I wanted to use a percentage for the size of the embedded webpage and so the value of 100% was a bad value for the attribute as it expected a digit but got a "%" instead.
+To fix this, I added the iframe styling into my CSS file instead.
+The rest of the minor issues were forgetting the units of "px" on some of the attributes so those were a quick fix.